Cebu Business Month 2026

 Entry

-Open to startups, MSMEs, freelancers, employed innovators, out-of-school youth, and independent creators — anyone registering without a school endorsement.
+Open to startups, MSMEs, freelancers, employed innovators, out-of-school youth, and independent creators — anyone 18 or older entering without a school endorsement.
+No proof of registration, TIN, or documentation of status is required.
 A pitch presentation is required to qualify for Finals.
 An MVP or working prototype strengthens an entry but isn’t required.
+A competent solo entry can outperform an under-committed team.
+Judges score against the rubric — team size is not a criterion.

 • 🏋 1st Prize₱50,000per winning team